alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 **After the nodes are running...**

-On terminal 3:
+On terminal 1:
 **In order to execute a transaction**

- 25: flow start SetappointmentFlow$SetappointmentFlowInitiator receivers: "O= Hospital Staff,L=Milan,C=IT"
+ 25: flow start AskfordoctoravailabilityFlow$AskfordoctoravailabilityFlowInitiator receivers: "O= Doctor,L=Milan,C=IT"

-**In order to check the transaction correctly stored for Pediatric patient**
+**In order to check the transaction correctly stored for Family**

- 26: run vaultQuery contractStateType: com.template.states.HospitalTelevisitExternal
+ 26: run vaultQuery contractStateType: com.template.states.HospitalTeleconsultation

-On terminal 5:
+On terminal 4:
-**In order to check the transaction correctly stored for Hospital Staff**
+**In order to check the transaction correctly stored for Doctor**

- 27: run vaultQuery contractStateType: com.template.states.HospitalTelevisitExternal
+ 27: run vaultQuery contractStateType: com.template.states.HospitalTeleconsultation

-flow start AskfordoctoravailabilityFlow$AskfordoctoravailabilityFlowInitiator receivers: "O= Doctor,L=Milan,C=IT"

 # Affiliated Visit